-Volunteers will pick-up donated food from a local grocery store, document the weight and put away the items in our storage rooms.
+Volunteers will assist in obtaining donated food items and inventory, documenting the weight (if necessary) and putting away the items in our storage rooms.

 St. Thomas' Food Pantry addresses hunger, loneliness and neglect in our city by providing our neighbors with nutritious food, positive social interactions and educational information focusing on healthy lifestyles.
 You may sign up for multiple shifts per day, if space is available.